-- Temperatures are high during the hot season, up to 32 degree Centigrade.
+- Temperatures are high during the hot season, up to 32 degrees Centigrade.

 - During the coolest months, temperatures can drop to 21degree Centigrade.

-- Annual range of temperature is moderate, about 11 degree Centigrade.
+- The annual range of temperature is moderate, about 11 degrees Centigrade.

 - Temperatures are highest just before the onset of the rainy season.

-- Rainfall is moderate and is higher near the areas that experience equatorial climate.
+- Rainfall is moderate and is higher near the areas that experience an equatorial climate.

 - There are three seasons: a rainy season, a cool and dry season, and a hot season.

-- Rainfall is of the convectional type.
+- Rainfall is of the conventional type.
 This climate is characterized by tall grass growing over the land.

 Areas which experience tropical continental climates experience high temperatures throughout the year.
 Annual temperature range is greater than that of equatorial climates.
 An annual temperature range of about 8 degrees Celsius is not uncommon.
 Generally, it is warmer during the wet season and cooler during the dry season.
 The highest temperatures are experienced just before the start of the wet season.
-The daily temperature range may be 15 degrees Celsius or even more.
-This means that it is much colder at nights than during the day..There are scattered trees because of the low amounts of rain.
-These conditions are suitable for animals such as the giraffe, buffalo, elephant, rhino, zebra, lion, hyena and leopard.
+The daily temperature range maybe 15 degrees Celsius or even more.
+This means that it is much colder at night than during the day..There are scattered trees because of the low amounts of rain.
+These conditions are suitable for animals such as the giraffe, buffalo, elephant, rhino, zebra, lion, hyena, and leopard.

-People living in these regions mainly engage in livestock keeping, cultivation and tourism.
+People living in these regions mainly engage in livestock keeping, cultivation, and tourism.
 Many tourists come from foreign countries to view the wildlife that lives in the vast grasslands.
-The area is suitable for establishment of animal parks, e.g. large national parks have been established in Tanzania to support the tourism industry.
-These include Serengeti, Mikumi and Tarangire national parks.
-Others include Ruaha, Saadani and Katavi national parks.
+The area is suitable for the establishment of animal parks, e.g. large national parks have been established in Tanzania to support the tourism industry.
+These include Serengeti, Mikumi, and Tarangire national parks.
+Others include Ruaha, Saadani, and Katavi national parks.